brief-ai-uchicago/About-Us/README.md

 <h1 style="">🤔 Who is Brief.AI?</h1>

-Our platform aims to be the voice for any executive or analyst on the buy side or sell-side trying to analyze earning call transcripts.
+Our platform aims to be the voice for any executive or analyst on the buy side or sell-side trying to analyze earning call transcripts through two products:

 💬 **Question Answering over Earnings Call Transcript**
-* Javi - Intelligent Chatbot: Users can engage in real-time queries regarding specific details from earnings call transcripts.
+* Javi: The intelligent chatbot can engage in real-time queries regarding specific details from earnings call transcripts.
 This elevates user experience, ensuring immediate access to critical information without manual data trawling.

 ❓ **KPI Extractor**
-* Advanced-Data Extraction: The platform efficiently extracts crucial performance indicators and financial metrics from a comprehensive collection of earnings call transcripts and annual quarterly filings.
+* Long-Short: This model efficiently extracts crucial performance indicators and financial metrics from a comprehensive collection of earnings call transcripts.

 <h1 style="">🚀 What can this help with?</h1>